 charges and some long-term stay charges.

-The HSE has the discretion to reduce or waive the charges entirely in cases of hardship.
+The HSE has the discretion to reduce or waive the charges in cases of hardship.

-If you use accident and emergency services without being referred there by your family doctor (GP), there is a charge of €100.
+If you use accident and emergency services without being referred there by a GP, there is a charge of €100.
 There is no charge if you are referred by a GP, or for certain groups listed below.

 The charge applies to the following public facilities: